 Art and Artifacts Acquisition and Display Policy

-The acceptance of an artifact for the library will be subject to the approval of the Library Board of Trustees.
-An artifact is defined is a physical item to be accepted by the library for housing in the collection or display within the building.
+An artifact is defined is a physical item to be accepted by the Library for housing in the collection or display within the building.

-Approved by the Library Board of Trustees February 17, 2000
+Approved by Board of Trustees February 17, 2000

 Reviewed September 18, 2014